rwdougla/SG20/sources/modules/external/graphical-user-interfaces.md

 2. write an application with one window
 3. add simple widgets like text boxes and buttons to the window
 4. catch events of buttons or other elements
-5. explain the mechanicsm of event-driven programming
+5. explain the mechanics of event-driven programming

 #### Points to cover